 ‘The Victims’ Game’ ends on a poetically satisfactory note, with ample closure provided to viewers and not a single loose or open-end left out.
 The most impactful scene towards the end of the episode is certainly the one where Hsiao-Meng extends the umbrella to her father.
 This scene harkens back to the poem that Chou-Yang writes for Li Ya-Chun: “In the dark, the rain keeps falling.
 There’s only loneliness, only despair.
 But your hands are like an umbrella.
 They hold the sky up high.”

 Li Ya-Chun convinces members of the suicide chain that they are helping others by completing others’ last wishes before dying.
-However, the umbrella scene signifies how it is more beneficial to lend a helping hand by being there for those who are lonely as opposed to convincing them that death is the only way out.
+However, the umbrella scene signifies how it is more beneficial to lend a helping hand by being there for those who are lonely instead of convincing them that death is the only way out.
 Hai-Yin tells Ya-Chun that she would not be in this place (prison) if she hadn’t killed Chou Yang, assuming that that is what he truly wanted.
 Ya-Chun is depicted to be a character who is described as “almost insane and yet still rational.”

 Hence, the ending connotes and reiterates what Hai-Yin tells Ya-Chun.
 It re-establishes how every victim of the suicide chain could have been saved if they were given some hope.
 Each one of them could have been saved if someone had extended an “umbrella” or a helping hand.
 That is the reason the title of the final episode is “umbrella.”